Non-local computation and the black hole interior: Discussion

 \textbf{Complexity and the black hole singularity} There is a general expectation that high complexity unitaries should require large entanglement to implement in the non-local form.
 Assuming this, our construction would give that high complexity unitaries are forbidden from being implemented inside reasonably small sized subregions of the black hole.
 From a bulk perspective, this is a unsurprising claim: we might expect high complexity operations to require large physical time to implement,\footnote{For another perspective on this, see \cite{kubicki2023constraints}.} and there is finite time before reaching the singularity.

 What is perhaps more interesting is that the non-local computation perspective suggests a boundary understanding of the appearance of this finite time, and hence on the appearance of this singularity.
-We suggest that the CFT is limited by its finite entanglement to only allow low complexity computations to happen, and the bulk dual ``geometrizes'' this constraint via the appearance of the bulk singularity, which ends bulk time and limits computation.\footnote{We thank Steve Shenker for comments made to us in this direction.}
+We suggest that the CFT is limited by its finite entanglement to only allow low complexity computations to happen, and the bulk dual ``geometrizes'' this constraint via the appearance of the bulk singularity, which ends bulk time and limits computation.\footnote{We thank Steve Shenker for comments made to us in this direction.} Unfortunately, our techniques so far fail to capture interactions happening in the deep interior, in particular interactions happening past the last extremal surface.
+Consequently, entanglement based constraints on non-local computation would only constrain interactions happening away from the singularity.\footnote{See however \cite{kubicki2023constraints} for some more primitive constraints that do apply to the deep interior region.} In future work, we hope to better understand interactions in the deep interior and relate this to the appearance of the singularity.

 \textbf{Efficiency of non-local computation and holography} An interesting tension between the efficiency of the current best non-local computation strategies and expectations of what it should be possible to compute in a subregion of the bulk was raised in \cite{may2020holographic} and explored in \cite{may2022complexity}.
 One way out of this tension was, previously, to recall that holography is most naturally related to `augmented' non-local computations, and that entanglement between the input regions is actually unnecessary in these augmented non-local computations.
 While it was argued earlier that the standard non-local computation scenario is the relevant one on heuristic grounds in \cite{may2020holographic,may2022complexity}, and by going to the lattice setting in \cite{dolev2022holography}, our construction gives another sharp setting where the efficiency of existing non-local computation protocols is in tension with having reasonable bulk computations.
 Another route out of this tension was previously to point to the connection between non-local computation and holography being most precise in low dimensions, where it would be less surprising if bulk interactions were severely limited.
 This route out of the tension is now also closed.